 The bases of chemical reactions is the covalent bond between atoms or elements.
 It is the sharing of electrons between two atoms.
 It was introduced by G.N.
 Lewis in the year 1916.
 These bonds are directional and hence they get a definite shape.
 There are two types of covalent bonds.
 Chemical bonds exists as polar covalent bonds and nonpolar covalent bonds.

 The Strongest force and forms H bonds or dipole- dipole bonds.
-The atom’s electronegativity difference is less than 0.4.
+The atom’s electronegativity difference is greater than 0.4.
 Polar bonds have high melting point, surface tension, boiling point and low vapour pressure.
 Polar molecules interact with other polar substances.
 These molecules have positive and negative charges on the opposite ends.
 Therefore, they are electrically charged.
 Example: Sulphur, alcohol etc

 The Weakest force and forms Van Der Waal interactions between nonpolar bonds.
-The atom’s electronegativity difference is greater than 0.4.
+The atom’s electronegativity difference is less than 0.4.
 Nonpolar bonds have low melting point, surface tension, boiling point and high vapour pressure.
 Nonpolar molecules do not interact with other nonpolar substances.
 Does not have profusion of charges at opposite ends.
 Example: Carbon dioxide, pentane etc

 To make you understand how polar and nonpolar are different from each other, here are the some major differences between polar and nonpolar: